Tutorial Gateway

 add.numbers(50, 70)

-NOTE: If you defined the function other than void return type, Please don’t forget the return keyword.
+NOTE: If you defined the func other than void return type, Please don’t forget the return keyword.

-In this program, we will calculate the Sum and Average of the three numbers.
+In this R Program, we calculate the Sum and Average of the three numbers using functions.

 sum.numbers <- function(a, b, c)